inbo/fscc/README.md

   + Flexibility (e.g. using local file paths)
   + Improved performance (e.g. faster read access)

-Whenever you create a new version of the data that you want to save (e.g. update of an intermediate breakpoint, new breakpoint, layer 1, layer 2...), you are expected to save the data on Google Drive.
+Whenever you create a new version of the data that you want to save (e.g. update of an intermediate breakpoint, new breakpoint, layer 1, layer 2...), you are expected to save the data on Google Drive using the `save_to_google_drive()` function.
 This ensures that all collaborators have access to the latest versions of the data.

-Whenever you start working on the project, it is recommended to synchronise your local data with the data on Google Drive.
+Whenever you start working on the project, it is recommended to synchronise your local data with the data on Google Drive using the `sync_local_data()` function.
 The data on Google Drive serves as the central repository where all versions of the data are stored, while only the most recent versions of the data are stored locally in the R project folder.
 By synchronising, you ensure that you have the most up-to-date data available for your analysis or development in R.

+Data folders in the local project folder have clean names (no version indication).
+On Google Drive, data are stored in subfolders of a specific folder, such as a subfolder of "0_01_intermediate_data".
+Subfolders have specific naming conventions to indicate their version/modification status:
+* Raw data subfolders are named as "download_(download_date)", e.g., "download_20230605".
+* Other subfolders are named as "(download_date)(change_date)(name_folder)", e.g., "20230605_20230628_0_01_intermediate_data".

 <img src="https://github.com/inbo/fscc/assets/125061803/52e47167-21dc-421e-9f42-30e51702e8b1" width="80%">